xen0vas/UserManager/README.md

 > `sudo apt-get install qt-sdk`

-- find the Makefile and delete it (locate it under `/usermanager/Debug/` folder)
+- If there is a makefile find it in the current directory and delete it

 > `find . -name Makefile -exec rm '{}' \;`